erudinsky/Azure-Bicep-Workshop/README.md

 I’m Evgeny Rudinsky, an Cloud Architect based in The Netherlands and author of this workshop.
 These days most of my work I do with Microsoft Azure and I’m certified Azure Solution Architect Expert, DevOps Engineer Expert, Azure Security Engineer, Azure Administrator Associate, Azure Developer Associate and Identity and Access Administrator Associate.

-Follow me on [@evgenyrudinsky](https://twitter.com/evgenyrudinsky) and check [my blog](https://erudinsky.com/) if interested in Cloud Native, Automation and DevSecOps.
+Follow me on [@evgenyrudinsky](https://twitter.com/evgenyrudinsky) and check [my blog](https://erudinsky.com/) if interested in DevOps, cloud native and application security.

+Good luck! 🍀